-Graduates from this course receive 21 semester hours from the Community College of the Air Force (CCAF).
+Graduates from this course receive college credits from the Community College of the Air Force.

 The Air Force Dental Assistant course offers two (2) of the three (3) Certified Dental Assistant (CDA) examinations, to include Radiation Health & Safety (RHS) and Infection Control Examination (ICE) via the Dental Assisting National Board (www.danb.org), which is not a requirement for graduation.